lmfit/uncertainties/doc/user_guide.rst

 This package allows calculations that are performed through non-Python code (Fortran, C, etc.) to handle numbers with uncertainties instead of floats.
-Similarly, functions that do not have a simple analytical form can be automatically wrapped so as to also work on float parameters that contain uncertainties.
+Similarly, **functions that do not have a simple analytical form** can be automatically wrapped so as to also work on float parameters that contain uncertainties.

-It is thus possible to have a function :func:`f` that takes any number of floats and returns a single float, and to automatically generalize it so that it also works with numbers with uncertainty:
+It is thus possible to have a function :func:`f` that takes any number of floats and returns a single float, and to automatically generalize it so that it also works with numbers with uncertainties:

   >>> wrapped_f = uncertainties.wrap(f)